top of page

 • 3 min read

 Below is my humble attempt at the translation for Chapter 1 of Classic of Filiality.
-This rendition is based on Confucius' annotations, and the pdf at the bottom has both the English and Chinese texts.
+This rendition is based on Confucius' annotations.

 Within the family, there are already two core virtues, filial love and sibling love; they are enough as the basis to lead the world.